Great Expectations poster

 The inciting incident occurs at 15 minutes when Pip becomes obsessed with Estella and ashamed of his common upbringing after visiting Satis House.
 His contentment with Joe and the forge is shattered; he now yearns to become a gentleman worthy of Estella..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Jaggers announces that Pip has "great expectations" - an anonymous benefactor will make him a gentleman with a large fortune.
+This indicates the protagonist's commitment to Jaggers announces that Pip has "great expectations" - an anonymous benefactor will make him a gentleman with a large fortune.
 Pip chooses to leave Joe and the forge to go to London, convinced Miss Havisham is his patron grooming him for Estella., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Estella announces she will marry Drummle, a brutal aristocrat.
+Of particular interest, this crucial beat Estella announces she will marry Drummle, a brutal aristocrat.
 Pip confronts Miss Havisham, who reveals she never intended him for Estella - she only used him to practice breaking hearts.
 Pip's assumptions about his future crumble; false victory becomes false defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 95 minutes (74% through) represents the emotional nadir.
 Here, The plan to smuggle Magwitch out of England fails.
 Magwitch is captured, wounded, and dying.
 Compeyson (Magwitch's enemy and Miss Havisham's betrayer) drowns in the struggle.
-Pip loses his fortune, his expectations, and faces the death of the man who loved him selflessly., demonstrates the protagonist at their lowest point.
+Pip loses his fortune, his expectations, and faces the death of the man who loved him selflessly., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 80% of the runtime.
 Pip tells the dying Magwitch that his daughter (Estella) lives and that he (Pip) loves her.
 Pip finally shows gratitude and love without shame.
 He synthesizes his humble origins with his hard-won understanding: true gentility is character, not class., demonstrating the transformation achieved throughout the journey.